s1388379/COMP2090SEF_GroupProject/README.md

 ### Overview

-This is a simple OOP-based clinic management system we created to help manage Patients, nurses and doctors inside a hospital.
-Seldom, in major emergency situations, triage can help patients based on the urgency of their injuries and process them through A&E more quickly.
-And can help different staff to check which doctor is responsible for which patient.

-This system currently has around 3 programs that focus on patients' personal details, doctors' information, and the storage of appointment data.
-For our system plans, we first input the patient's personal details and some of the symptoms they are experiencing into the person.py file.
-Then, based on the severity of the patient's illness, we triage them into different emergency levels.
-The same system used inside Hong Kong Public Hospitals.
-Then we will match certain specialist doctors to the patient.
-And mark the patient with the responsible doctors.
+This is a simple OOP-based clinic management system that models basic entities inside a hospital:

+- **Patient**: personal details such as name, HKID, age, gender, and an auto-generated patient ID.
+- **Doctor**: doctor name, specialty, an auto-generated doctor ID, and a list of responsible patients.
+- **Appointment**: appointment date, patient ID and doctor ID.
+- **UrgentCounter**: a record of the patient’s triage level and the maximum waiting time based on the 5-level emergency triage system used in Hong Kong public hospitals.